November 5, 2024

 Explicit Video

-And it wasn’t long from there that people started video taping themselves doing intimate things.
+And it wasn’t long after that that people started videotaping themselves doing intimate things.
 For what rationale, I’m not completely sure, but what has resulted is that multiple people in the public—mostly women—have found their reputations enhanced or tarnished by these videos.

 Conclusion